isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/synchronization/start-pipeline-batch-manually.rst

     .. image:: _static/run-pipeline-batch.png

-4. A message will appear to indicate the pipeline batches started.
+4. A message will appear to indicate the pipeline batch started.

     .. image:: _static/pipeline-batch-started.png